ykrmm/SLATE/README.md

 - `slate/data`: The discrete dynamic graph data used for the experiments.

 - `scripts`: The example execution scripts are located in this folder

+### About Hydra:
+We use Hydra to execute scripts.
+Hydra overwrites the configuration files located in `slate/config/`.
+For example, the configuration file for the SLATE model is in `slate/config/model/SLATE.yaml`.

 ## Notebooks